 Necessity is the mother of invention, and MS Access is the fastest tool to construct a solution.

-Microsoft Access often comes pre-installed on a new employee’s PC and resides within the Microsoft Office Professional suite of products.
-Today, every Office 365 edition includes MS Access too.
+MS Access often comes pre-installed on a new employee’s PC and resides within the Microsoft Office Professional suite of products.
+Today, every Office 365 edition includes MS Access.
 In its simplest state, a single Microsoft Access application may consist of a single physical file.
-This single physical file may contain two logical layers; a front-end or user interface, and secondly, a back-end or the database portion of the application.
+This single physical file may contain two logical layers; a front-end or user interface, and back-end or the database portion of the application.

-Network errors, user mistakes, employee mishandling of rules and applications, software out of date, data corruptions, legacy code, viruses, malicious user behavior all threaten to jeopardize these vulnerable yet critical business solutions supporting a growing critical business function.
+Network errors, user mistakes, employee mishandling of rules and applications, out of date software, data corruptions, legacy code, viruses, malicious user behavior all threaten to jeopardize these vulnerable yet critical business solutions supporting a growing critical business function.

-Microsoft Access versions older than and including 2010 are no longer supported and are technically considered legacy applications.
+Microsoft Access versions prior to 2010 are no longer supported and are technically considered legacy applications.